-An entertaining, reassuring and useful trip around the world, discovering the secrets of happiness.
+From the bestselling author of The Year of Living Danishly, an entertaining, reassuring and useful trip around the world, discovering the secrets of happiness from 30 countries.

-Dreading that upcoming interview?
+- Feeling terrified of that upcoming job interview?
 Take inspiration from the Icelanders and get some Þetta reddast, the unwavering belief that everything will work out in the end.

-Or perhaps you've lost your way in life: make like the Chinese and find your xing fu, or the thing that gives you real purpose.
+- Lost your way in life?
+Make like the Chinese and find your xing fu, or the thing that gives you real purpose.

-And if you feel overwhelmed by busyness and disconnected from nature, the Swedish have a solution - just find your smultronställe, or 'wild strawberry patch', your perfect escape from the rest of the world.
+- Overwhelmed by busyness and disconnected from nature?
+The Swedish have a solution - just find your smultronställe, or 'wild strawberry patch', your perfect escape from the rest of the world.

 Beautifully illustrated throughout, The Atlas of Happiness will be the perfect cheering Christmas gift of 2018.